fbpx

 Sweet Bambino

-This hole-in-the-wall is a newer player on the Paradise Point eats and coffee scene, and an instant hit from day dot.
-With a fit-out that screams modern chic (think polished concrete floors, rustic grey walls, foliage for a pop of greenery and moody lighting for days), her it-girl vibes are only rivaled by the coffee and delish counter food selection.
+This hole-in-the-wall coffee, breakfast and brunch spot is a cult fave on the northern GC.
+With a fit-out that screams modern chic (think polished concrete floors, rustic grey walls, foliage for a pop of greenery and moody lighting for days), her it-girl vibes are only rivalled by the off-the-charts coffee and delish counter food selection.

 Where: 1/46 The Esplanade, Paradise Point